Harmonies for the Haunted

 Harmonies for the Haunted is the second album by american indie rock band Stellastarr.
-It was released in the United States on September 13, 2005, by RCA Records.
+It was released in the United States on September 13, 2005, by RCA Records, and on March 6, 2006, in the United Kingdom.
 The album was released with the copy protection software MediaMax CD-3 in North America.

 The song "Sweet Troubled Soul" featured in the film Aquamarine.